Rai0327/conv2d/README.md

 where $C\_{\text{out}}$ is the number of output channels, $k\_{h}$ is the kernel height, and $k\_{w}$ is the kernel width.

 To optimize this logic, when computing an output element our forward kernel uses pointer arithmetic to start at the output gradient and weight rows' base pointers and advance by stride and dilation.
-At each point, we subtract input and weight zero points and accumulate in a float.
+At each point, we subtract the weight zero point and accumulate in a float.
 We scale the accumulation once separately for each channel as the computation is mathematically equivalent to dequantizing at each accumulation.

 #### Weight Gradient